VikasKSingh05/ping-pong/README.md

 ## 📄 License
 This project is licensed under the MIT License.

-# Built with ❤️ using LÖVE2D
+# Built with ❤️ using LÖVE2D by Vikas